CouncilofLorien/counciloflorien.github.io/docs/cards/M/mechanical-bow.md

 > Special Item
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Weapon._ _Technology._. -1 to bearer's body.
-Warrior only: +2 prowess to a maximum of 8; -1 to the body of any strike its bearer faces if he taps to face the strike.
+> > _Weapon._ _Technology._ -1 to bearer's body. _Warrior only:_ +2 prowess to a maximum of 8; -1 to the body of any strike its bearer faces if he taps to face the strike.
 > >
 > > {: .fs-3 }
 > > _“They make no beautiful things, but they make many clever ones...for wheels and engines and explosions always delighted them...”_ ***---&#65279;Hob***